best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/06_cell_type_identification.md

 ## SingleR Correlation Method
 First, we'll use [SingleR](https://github.com/LTLA/SingleR) along with a reference database of expression profiles of known cell types in order to identify our cells and clusters.
 As mentioned in the lecture, this method measures the correlation of overall gene expression between cells in a reference database with cells in the query dataset in order to label cells.

 To start, we'll use a database of bulk RNAseq profiles of Human pure cell-types called the Human Primary Cell Type Atlas.
 This dataset along with several others is available through the [celldex](https://rdrr.io/github/LTLA/celldex/man/HumanPrimaryCellAtlasData.html) R library.
+A database like this is useful as a starting point to determine which broad cell types your sample has, either because there is no existing single-cell reference for your sample-type, or because you want to make sure that your sample-type contains the expected cell types before using a more specific single-cell reference.

 To load, type the following, and type `yes` when prompted to create the `ExperimentHub` directory in a hidden `.cache` directory in your home folder.
 ```R
 hpca = HumanPrimaryCellAtlasData()
 ```